open-uchile/open-uchile-theme/README.md

 # open-uchile-theme
-Open UChile MOOCs theme for  OpenedX
+Open UChile MOOCs theme for  OpenedX.
+This theme must be used as open-uchile-theme in OpenedX